 A good indication of whether the controller is being properly cooled is to monitor the CPU and amplifier temperatures after the system has operated for an hour or two at its full speed and load.
 These temperatures can be read via the Web interface Control Panels > System Information > System Console > Amp Temp.

-For long-term reliable operation, the CPU temperature should be 80° C or lower and the amplifier temperatures should be 80° C or lower.
+NOTE: For long-term reliable operation, the CPU temperature should be 80 C or lower and the amplifier temperatures should be 80 C or lower.

 If the current ambient temperature is below the expected maximum operating temperature, add the difference between the current ambient and the maximum ambient to estimate the maximum temperatures.
-For example, if the current ambient is 25° C and a user expects to operate at the system's maximum ambient of 40° C, add 15° C to the readings of the CPU and amplifier temperatures to determine if the cooling is sufficient.
+For example, if the current ambient temperature is 25 C and you expect to operate at the system's maximum ambient of 40 C, add 15 C to the readings of the CPU and amplifier temperatures to determine if the cooling is sufficient.